LouisR-git/duux-fan-local/README.md

 ## 🔄 Reboot the Fan

-To apply changes and reconnect:
+To apply DNS changes :

 - Unplug the fan
 - Remove the battery